-If you’ve held an outside sales position, you know the grind Wil Massengill faced traveling extensively, spending too many nights away from home.
+If you’ve held an outside sales position, you know the grind that Wil Massengill faced.
+He had to tackle traveling extensively and spending too many nights away from home.

 Wil never shied away from hard work.
 He grew up on a farm and learned the value of contributing at an early age.
 After school and during the summer, you’d find him feeding livestock and actively helping with the planting and harvesting of crops.